Follow the Art & Design Department & Architecture Course on Instagram

 Design Skills, Drawing, Computer Aided Design, Architectural Drawing, Appreciation of Architecture and Design, Combined Materials, Communications and Work Experience

 QQI Level 5

-Leaving Certificate and interview.
+Leaving Certificate.
 A portfolio of art, technical or design related work is useful.
 A portfolio could include technical, building or engineering drawings, design-related drawing, photography or any other art design related material work.